JanssenProject/jans/docs/janssen-server/developer/customization/customize-web-pages.md

-For instance, if `enterOTP.xhtml` is your webpage for step 2 of the authentication flow that is being implemented using a custom script, then upload page as a custom asset under the relevant Janssen service and then reference it in the custom script as follows:
+For instance, if `enterOTP.xhtml` is your webpage for step 2 of the authentication flow that is being implemented using a custom script, then upload the page as a custom asset under the relevant Janssen service and then reference it in the custom script as follows:

 ```